-Levels of rainfall can fluctuate from year to year.
-Climate change may exacerbate these fluctuations.
-Fluctuations can be both positive & negative for SSE.
-To illustrate this, based on SSE's long-term monitoring of weather changes and current forecasts, a plausible scenario has been established of significantly below-average rainfall and of low wind.
+Based on SSE's long-term monitoring of weather changes and current forecasts, a plausible scenario has been established of significantly below-average rainfall and of low wind.
 The combination of both these weather impacts will result in reduced renewable generation output and associated earnings.
 This weather risk is a perennial feature of risk for SSE as the largest generator of renewable electricity in the UK and Ireland.